GSA/CFO.gov/_resources/uniform-guidance-promising-practices.md

 </p>

 <p>
-    <strong class="dark-green-color">Phil Maestri</strong> is Director of the Risk Management Service for the U.S. Department of Education and has managed
+    <strong>Phil Maestri</strong> is Director of the Risk Management Service for the U.S. Department of Education and has managed
     various activities within the Department involving financial planning and training, audit resolution, debt management and other accountability issues.
 He currently coordinates a number of efforts assisting states and other grantees to manage risks involved in implementing federal grant programs.
 As part of that responsibility he has been designated the chief risk officer for grants